 The principles are described as follows:

 Identity.
 The physical therapy profession will define and promote the movement system as the foundation for optimizing movement to improve the health of society.
+The movement system is the integration of body systems that generate and maintain movement at all levels of bodily function.
+Human movement is a complex behavior within a specific context, and is influenced by social, environmental, and personal factors.
 Recognition and validation of the movement system is essential to understand the structure, function, and potential of the human body.
 The physical therapist will be responsible for evaluating and managing an individual’s movement system across the lifespan to promote optimal development; diagnose impairments, activity limitations, and participation restrictions; and provide interventions targeted at preventing or ameliorating activity limitations and participation restrictions.
 The movement system is the core of physical therapist practice, education, and research.

 Quality.
 The physical therapy profession will commit to establishing and adopting best practice standards across the domains of practice, education, and research as the individuals in these domains strive to be flexible, prepared, and responsive in a dynamic and ever-changing world.
 As independent practitioners, doctors of physical therapy in clinical practice will embrace best practice standards in examination, diagnosis/classification, intervention, and outcome measurement.
 These physical therapists will generate, validate, and disseminate evidence and quality indicators, espousing payment for outcomes and patient/client satisfaction, striving to prevent adverse events related to patient care, and demonstrating continuing competence.
 Educators will seek to propagate the highest standards of teaching and learning, supporting collaboration and innovation throughout academia.
 Researchers will collaborate with clinicians to expand available evidence and translate it into practice, conduct comparative effectiveness research, standardize outcome measurement, and participate in interprofessional research teams.